infobloxopen/bloxone-go-client/fw/docs/InternalDomainListsAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiInternalDomainListsReadInternalDomainsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiReadInternalDomainsRequest struct via the builder pattern

 Name | Type | Description  | Notes